V-Cent/TTE/docs/tech/todps2.md

 #### Definite Strike Lock
 :::

-If you're during a definite strike chain and stun/sleep/stone an enemy that floats/flies without making it drop to the ground, the enemy will not be able to recover from the hit and will stay floating in the air.
+If you're currently doing a definite strike chain and stun/sleep/stone an enemy that floats/flies without making it drop to the ground, the enemy will not be able to recover from the hit and will stay floating in the air.

 #### Stagger Overload